TwitchLib/TwitchLib/README.md

 - Reconnect - Reconnects chat client given existing credentials
 - JoinedChannel(string channel) - Client will attempt to join passed in channel.
 - LeaveChannel(string channel) - Client will attempt to leave channel.
+- GetChannelModerators - Sends a request for all of the channel moderators (you MUST listen/handle the OnModeratorsReceived event).

 ### TwitchAPI
 - BroadcasterOnline(string channel) - Async function returns bool of whether or not streamer is streaming